mia-platform/documentation/docs/fast_data/configuration/config_maps/erSchema.md

 Below are listed the rules that define conditions both ways.
 These rules are divided into three sections, each one with its tab:
 - _A <-> B_: includes all those rules that will be used in the condition from _A_ to _B_ and vice versa.
 In the example of the screenshot above, the rule `id_dish = ID_DISH` means that the condition from _pr_dishes_ to _pr_reviews_ will connect the `id_dish` field in _pr_dishes_ to the `ID_DISH` in _pr_reviews_, and the condition from _pr_reviews_ to _pr_dishes_ will connect the `ID_DISH` in _pr_reviews_ to the `id_dish` field in _pr_dishes_;
-- _A -> B_: includes all those rules that will be used in conditions where filtering documents of projection _A_, executing queries based on comparison operations on fields of projection _B_ or constant values;
+- _A -> B_: includes all those rules that will be used in conditions by filtering documents of projection _A_ and executing queries based on comparison operations on fields of projection _B_ or constant values;
-- _B -> A_: includes all those rules that will be used only in the conditions where filtering starting from projection _B_, as explained above;
+- _B -> A_: includes all those rules that will be used in conditions by filtering documents of projection _B_, as explained above;

 :::info
 The Fast Data is composed by different microservices, and each one of them uses an ER Schema.
 You can use different ER Schemas for each service or you can decide to have an unique ER Schema containing all the cases.